bikefittr.com

 Hip Angle: The Critical Measurement

-Your hip angle (the angle at your hip joint in the aero position) is the primary determinant of comfort vs. performance:
+Your hip angle (the angle at your hip joint in the aero position) is the primary determinant of comfort vs. performance.
+BikeFittr's tri bike model targets 35-45° as the base range.
+Here is how that breaks down by distance:

 Saddle Selection and Position